Harvey Guzzini Faro Floor Lamp

 Manufacturer: Harvey Guzzini, via Mariano Guzzini, 37.
 62019, Recanati, Italy.
 Today named iGuzzini.

-Other versions: Also made as a pendant lamp with or without a rise & fall mechanism and made as a table lamp.
+Other versions: The Harvey Guzzini Faro floor lamp was also made as a pendant lamp with or without a rise & fall mechanism and made as a table lamp.
 Produced in red, orange, white, green, transparent brown…

 Faro: Italian word for lighthouse.